AustinAdodo/The_Ride_BackEnd/README.md

 ## RabbitMQ Integration

-Enure Enrlang and rRabbitMQ are both installed on yor development machine and the installation is done with the administator account to avoid complexities, by convention Erlang is installed before RabbitMQ.
+Ensure Erlang and rRabbitMQ are both installed on yor development machine and the installation is done with the administrator account to avoid complexities, by convention Erlang is installed before RabbitMQ.